The House of Love: She Paints Words in Red and more touring (2012–2019)

-Further line-up changes (2020–present)
+More line-up changes (2020–present)

-In 2020, Chadwick announced a new line-up for planned concert dates in the United States, with Keith Osborne (lead guitar, formerly of The Past Present Organization, Idlewild, Helicopter Girl and Reuben’s Train), Harry Osborne (bass guitar, also of Someone Anyone) and Hugo Degenhardt (drums, previous work with Bryan Ferry, Rod Stewart and Steve Hackett).
+In 2020, Chadwick announced a new line-up for planned concert dates in the United States, with Keith Osborne (lead guitar, formerly of The Past Present Organization, Idlewild, Helicopter Girl and Reuben's Train), Harry Osborne (bass guitar, also of Someone Anyone) and Hugo Degenhardt (drums, previous work with Bryan Ferry, Rod Stewart and Steve Hackett).
 After Chadwick spoke of a new album in 2021, the first in 9 years, A State Of Grace was released on 16 September 2022.
 A UK tour was organised in September with eleven dates across the country, followed by the rescheduled 30th Anniversary Tour in North America in October.

+On 7 October 2022, it was announced in Traueranzeigen im Munsterland that former House of Love band member Andrea Heukamp had died in Münster at the age of 57.
+Since her departure from the band, Heukamp had been living "a secluded life" away from the music business, although she had also contributed backing vocals to a Münster-based band called Loving the Sun.